HARPLab/DReyeVR/README.md

 This project extends the [`Carla`](https://github.com/carla-simulator/carla/tree/0.9.13) build that adds virtual reality integration, a first-person maneuverable ego-vehicle, eye tracking support, and several immersion enhancements.
 <!-- we should add a video/gif here (youtube/gdrive?) -->

+If you have questions, hopefully our [F.A.Q. wiki page](https://github.com/HARPLab/DReyeVR/wiki/Frequently-Asked-Questions) can answer some of them.

 ## Highlights
 ### Ego Vehicle
 Fully drivable **virtual reality (VR) ego-vehicle** with [SteamVR integration](https://github.com/ValveSoftware/steamvr_unreal_plugin/tree/4.23) (see [EgoVehicle.h](DReyeVR/EgoVehicle.h))